dmayerdesign/funk/GOOD_IDEAS.md

 - Take testing seriously.
 - Take type safety and code correctness seriously.

-## Performance pitfalls should be avoided, but so should micro-optimization.
+## Avoiding performance pitfalls as well as micro-optimizations

 - **Example of avoiding pitfalls:** Anything that runs in resource-constrained environments should be easily tree-shakeable and only as big as it needs to be.